BrittanyPete/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    The useRouteMatch hook allows us to add nested routes to our application, which makes it so we can change a single parameter on our page rather than having to change and reload the whole document.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is when a company sets certain requirements for when a person is filling out information on that companies form.
+For example, when a person creates a new account, and it tells you that the password you've entered doesn't have enough characters.
+This is an example of form validation.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is making sure that everything a user can and will do on your website works the way it is supposed to work.
+It doesn't go through just one thing on the page, it goes through everything.

 ## Instructions